joske/B560-i5-11600/README.md

 Working:
 * the machine boots, and show both displays
 * accelerated graphics with native AMD driver (with the rx460 - rocket lake iGPU not supported)
-* external sound works with alcid 69 (USB audio, HDMI/DP audio).
-Sees the internal audio device, but does not seem to output any sound and all apps using sound with that device selected are getting stuck
+* sound works with alcid 11 (jack, USB audio, HDMI/DP audio).
+Since AppleALC 1.6.8, internal audio works!
 * on board ethernet (intel) works
 * all USB ports work
 * appletv+ playback with shikigva=128